csuclawebservices/libarts-2024-theme/readme.md

 Note that this is still in early development and breaking changes are likely with future releases.

+This theme is built as a child theme of the [Infinitum theme](https://github.com/laubsterboy/infinitum).
+Infinitum theme must be installed for this theme to be activated.

 ## License
 This project is licensed under the GPL 3.0 or later